It is possible to have mysqld write the error

 take effect immediately and for subsequent server startups.
 For

-To enable the system log writer, first load the writer
+To enable the system log sink, first load the sink component,

 take effect at server startup, use the instructions at

-instructions apply to other error-logging system variables as
+apply to other error-logging system variables as well.

 On Windows, error messages written to the Event Log within the Application log have these characteristics:

 Entries marked as

 Noteare written to the Event Log, but not messages such as information statements from individual storage engines.

 On Unix and Unix-like systems, logging to the system log uses

 daemon.
 Set this variable to specify a different facility.